FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_certificates/t_st_localCertificatesAndCSRs.md

 6. Click **Generate**.
     A message is displayed that explains how to download the CSR and send it to your CA.

-The CSR is displayed in the list of Pending Local Certificates where it remains until you delete it or import the signed certificate you receive from the CA. You cannot use the new CA-signed certificate until you import it into <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+The CSR is displayed in the list of Pending Local Certificates where it remains until you delete it or import the signed certificate you receive from the CA. You cannot use the new CA-signed certificate until you import it into {{< SecureTransport/componentshortname  >}}.

 <span id="Import2"></span>